Oceans in Crisis: IPSO’s Call for North American Action

 The study claims “conditions are ripe for the sort of mass extinction event that has afflicted the oceans in the past.”

-• Negotiate a new agreement for sustainable fishing in the high oceans.
+• Negotiate a new, robust agreement for sustainable fishing in the high seas, with clear rules, accountable compliance, and transparent reporting.

 Share post: